 To many people, the concept of social intranet software may be fairly new.
 Just because the term is unfamiliar doesn’t mean you haven’t seen many of the principles in action.
 If you’re familiar with today’s popular social media networks, for example, you will instantly take to social intranet software.
 This is a platform that allows colleagues to handle projects and tasks with each other, even if they’re located on opposite sides of the world.

-Here are a number of features inherent in spaces in Communifire, all of which will make daily processes and collaboration easier and more effective.
+Here are a number of features inherent in the digital workspace feature in Communifire, all of which will make daily processes and online collaboration easier and more effective.

 Public / Private / Hybrid Spaces — Spaces may be specific in nature, but they’re also extremely flexible.
 You can create public spaces that can be joined at will, which gives everyone in the community the chance to participate in the conversation.
 At the same time, private spaces can be built, allowing those with administrative privileges to determine who is allowed to join and participate.
 Hybrid spaces are also a possibility, giving you full control over user roles, permissions, and everything in between.

-Simple Moderation — Every online workspace needs to have someone in charge to ensure things stay on track, which means moderation is crucial.
-In Communifire, moderating online workspaces couldn't be easier.
+Simple Moderation — Every digital workspace needs to have someone in charge to ensure things stay on track, which means moderation is crucial.
+In Communifire, moderating digital workspaces couldn’t be easier.
 Those in administrative roles have full and completel control over what gets posted, when, and by whom; even down to who can join a space and who cannot.
-Moderating a space doesn't have to be a time-consuming process given the speedy nature of social intranet software, but it stands as a necessity that should never be ignored.
+Moderating a digital workspace doesn’t have to be a time-consuming process given the speedy nature of social intranet software, but it stands as a necessity that should never be ignored.

 Cases and Ticketing — The case and ticketing system in Communifire can serve many purposes, ranging from handling internal operations to answering questions and concerns from customers.
 Cases and tickets are ideal for you to stay organized, ensuring that nothing important ever gets overlooked.

-If you're concerned about how to access a specific online workspace within Communifire, you can rest easy knowing that each space in your community can be accessed from the navigation bar at the top of your screen.
+If you’re concerned about accessing a specific digital workspace within Communifire, you can rest easy knowing that each space in your community can be accessed from the navigation bar at the top of your screen.

-As easy as it is to navigate from space to space in Communifire and post valuable content, you'll get a lot out of training your staff before simply jumping in.
-If your employees have a solid understanding as to how to use Communifire and how spaces keep things well-organized, they'll be far more likely to benefit from enhanced productivity.
-Employee training doesn't have to be time-consuming, and you can even handle trainings remotely if you're working with people who aren't able to make it into the office.
+As easy as it is to navigate from space to space in Communifire and post valuable content, you’ll get a lot out of training your staff before simply jumping in.
+If your employees have a solid understanding of Communifire and how spaces keep things well-organized, they’ll be far more likely to benefit from enhanced productivity.
+Employee training doesn’t have to be time-consuming, and you can even handle trainings remotely if you’re working with people who aren’t able to make it into the office.

-"Spaces" are no doubt the most versatile features of Communifire, and the possibilities of how to use them are endless.
+Digital workspaces are no doubt the most versatile feature of Communifire, and the possibilities of using them are endless.
 Take the time to get comfortable with the interface, and you and your team will surely end up that much closer to achieving your goals.